lucasjellema/katacoda-scenarios/oci-functions-1/step1.md

 `fn list contexts`{{execute}}

+Next and finally, login to the private Docker Registry that is prepared for you on OCI.

 `docker login iad.ocir.io`{{execute}}

-username:
+The username you have to provide is composed of <tenancy-namespace>/<username>.
+The password is an Authentication Token generated for the specified user.
+Both these values are provided by your workshop instructor.

-Now we are ready to create functions and deploy them to the Oracle Cloud Infrastructure instead of to the locally running Fn Server.
+And now we are finally ready to create functions and deploy them to the Oracle Cloud Infrastructure instead of to the locally running Fn Server.